Design Note #72

 Today’s custom carrier boards make use of PCI Express interconnectivity.
 The custom ITX Carrier Board shown below includes a PCI Express socket for expansion capability.
 Typical uses of the PCI Express Socket are WiFi Modems, WAN Modems, and video frame grabber sub-systems.

-The development of custom electronic products for our OEM clients is Orchid’s entire business.
+The development of custom electronic products for our OEM clients is OTEC’s entire business.
 The design of carrier board hardware with rapid design cycles, demanding technical requirements, and unforgiving schedules sets us apart.
-Call Orchid Technologies today!
+Contact OTEC today!